- What is parental involvement

 - volunteer at the school

-Final Thoughts on Parent Involvement
+Final Thoughts on Parent Involvement in Education

 - 1.Gonzalez-DeHass AR, Willems PP, Holbein MFD.
 Examining the Relationship Between Parental Involvement and Student Motivation.
 Educ Psychol Rev. Published online June 2005:99-123. doi:10.1007/s10648-005-3949-7